hypo69/hypo/docs/gemini/out/ru/explainer/src/webdriver/_docs/driver_1.md

 **Dependencies:**

 The diagram shows the direct dependencies between `DriverMeta`, `Driver`, and the Selenium WebDriver classes (`Chrome`, `Firefox`, `Edge`).
 The crucial aspect is the dynamic instantiation, where `DriverMeta` uses `webdriver_cls` to construct the `Driver` class that inherits from the chosen WebDriver implementation.
-This demonstrates the core function of the metaclass: configuring class creation based on input parameters.
+This demonStartes the core function of the metaclass: configuring class creation based on input parameters.